 Finally, summer is approaching.
 And nothing could be more welcomed at this time than some bright sunshine, warm weather, and any excuse in the world to head outside.
-Even if you’re taking care this summer to continually prevent the spread of COVID-19, there are a few things you can also do to protect your eye health while enjoying all your favorite outdoor summer activities.
+As you head out to enjoy all of your favorite outdoor summer activities, there are a few things you can also do to protect your eye health.

 We all know that sunshine, although very healthy in small doses, becomes damaging to our bodies with extended exposure.
 You understand UV rays harm your skin and increase your chances of developing skin cancer, but were you also aware that they can likewise cause eye problems over time?
 It’s true.
 Too much sun sometimes leads to a condition known as “photokeratitis,” where the surface of your eyes becomes burned by UV rays.
 This results in blurred vision, stinging sensations, redness, and sometimes even temporary vision loss.